 Feeling: the emotions that are felt and expressed by actors

-Leadership: Conduct semi-formal interviews with school leaders and either teachers or parents to analyse the decision-making processes and leadership dyanmics of the school .
+Leadership: Conduct semi-formal interviews with school leaders and either teachers or parents to analyze the decision-making processes and leadership dynamics of the school .

 School leaders Collect information related to the following questions: (1) When and how was the school founded?
 [Probe for the steps taken to develop an educational center-- from original vision to actual student enrollment.
 What were the political, financial, and human resource (finding competent leaders and teachers) obstacles?]
 (2) How did they overcome the many forces that discourage schooling among slum children (see readings)?
 (3) Is their primary goal to improve school attendance (increase # of learners) or to improve school quality?
 What strategies do they have in place to make progress in either area?
 In particular, what indicators do they use to track improvements in school quality?